 Whatever you want to tell in the video, do it by keeping your target audience in mind.
 Given that you follow these necessities, your video content marketing strategy is destined to be successful.

 Videos are not the future anymore.
 It's a type of content vastly used nowadays.
 Last year statistics about Facebook show that users accumulate 8 billion daily views watching videos.

 This amount is an example of what videos represent today and what they will be for the future of marketing.
 If you're not into videos, you should start thinking about entering right away.

 Most of the newbies on videos forget about the basics when producing their own.
-Here we listed to you seven main points you have to think before starting your video campaign.
+Here we listed to you seven main points you have to think about before starting your video campaign.

 They are quality of video, repurposing, optimization, creativity, and originality, planing the type of video (including lives), headlines, and planning.
 Do you have any other advice for those starting video campaigns?
 If so, feel free to leave your comment below.